cdntinker/Testbed/README.md

 In an empty folder sets it up & VSC mostly works from there...

+But syncing is still weird.

+If you update anything in the submodule, you have to sync it first, THEN the main repo.

 # Some links:

 * [SUBMODULES: A git repo inside a git repo.](https://dev.to/jjokah/submodules-a-git-repo-inside-a-git-repo-36l9)